On Believing God is Good

 How can I, this small human that God created, question the God of the universe and His plans?
 But I did.

 “We must sift through these fears and unbeliefs so that the fearful truth we are living can become His Truth that sets us free.”

 I must overcome the belief that I will never be good enough.
-I must overcome the will to compare my life to other’s highlight reel.
+I must overcome the will to compare my life to others’ highlight reels.
 I must overcome my guilt and accept God’s unconditional love for me.
 I must see Him as good.

 “I would have lost heart, unless I had believed That I would see the goodness of the Lord In the land of the living.” – Psalm 27:13

 Do we trust that He is good, all the time?
-Do we believe He can really do the things He says He can do?
-Being convinced of His goodness is a necessary component in the journey to freedom – without it, how will we find the trust to leap?”
+Do we believe He will do the things He says He will do?
+Being convinced of His goodness is a necessary component in the journey to freedom.
+Without it, how will we find the trust to leap?”

 If you struggle, may you find peace.
 May you find peace in the fact that God is good, and He is watching over us.
 Take a leap of faith today and believe it.